 Athletics.
-Athletic scholarships in men's basketball, women's softball and in men's baseball are awarded to students who demonstrate ability in these sports.
+Athletic scholarships in men's basketball, women's softball men's baseball, and in men's and women's tennis are awarded to students who demonstrate ability in these sports.
 Tryouts are required.

 If awarded, these scholarships are only applicable if the recipient participates in and is declared eligible in the sport under which he or she is signed.
 Students on athletic scholarships must abide by the same satisfactory academic progress standard expected of all students on financial aid.